pgulutzan/descriptive-sql-style-guide/style.md

 <p>Peter Gulutzan (also known as "I") said long ago in
 <a href="http://www.dbazine.com/db2/db2-disarticles/gulutzan5/">"SQL Naming Conventions"</a>:
 Example: SELECT * FROM beans; not SELECT * FROM bean;</p>

-<p>Ben Brumm says in <a href='https://www.databasestar.com/sql-best-practices/'>SQL Best Practices and Style Guide</a> that singular table names are preferred, but it's important to be consistent with your team and the existing database.</p>

 <H3 id="names-of-temporary-tables">Names of temporary tables</H3><HR>